eth-cscs/sarus/doc/config/nvidia-container-toolkit.rst

 Most of these can (and should) come from the container images, or from the :ref:`user-environmental-transfer` performed by Sarus.
-Notably, the ``NVIDIA_VISIBLE_DEVICES`` variable defines which GPUs will be made accessible inside the container by the hook.
+Notably, the ``NVIDIA_VISIBLE_DEVICES`` variable defines which GPUs will be made accessible inside the container by the Toolkit.

 However, in an HPC scenario, the hardware resources should be assigned from a supervisory entity, such as a workload manager.
 For example, the SLURM workload